pinksheep

 Does every action require my approval before it runs?

-Pinksheep shows you the plan before your agent acts.
-You decide which actions need review first, and every action stays logged so you can see exactly what happened.
+Pinksheep shows you the plan before anything runs.
+You decide which actions need review first, and every action stays logged so you can always see what happened.

-Pinksheep gets you from idea to live agent in minutes.
-You describe the workflow, review the plan, connect the tools, and approve the launch.
-More complex multi-tool agents take longer because there is more to review.
+From first conversation to first run in minutes.
+Describe the work, review the plan, connect the tools, and approve the start.
+More complex multi-tool tasks take longer because there is more to review.

 Yes.
-A single agent can read from a CRM, pull context from another source, write to a spreadsheet, and send a Slack notification in one run.
-You connect each tool once and the workflow uses them as needed.
+A single task can read from a CRM, pull context from another source, write to a spreadsheet, and send a Slack notification in one run.
+You connect each tool once and Pinksheep uses them as needed.

-What happens if an agent makes a mistake or acts on incorrect data?
+What happens if Pinksheep acts on incorrect data?

 Yes.
-Workflows can be event-based or scheduled.
-Scheduled agents are common for reporting, data hygiene sweeps, and weekly check-ins.
+Tasks can be event-based or scheduled.
+Scheduled runs are common for reporting, data hygiene sweeps, and weekly check-ins.

 Editorial and trust